roguehistory/Hist_Digh3814/content/en/week/11/augmented-reality.md

 2. Create a new public repository on github for this exercise; initialize it with a readme file.
 Call the repo `ar-demo`.

-3. drag and drop the **unzipped** folder for your model into the repo.
+3. Drag and drop the **unzipped** folder for your model into the repo.
 Commit your changes.

 4. Create a new file in that repo and call it `index.html`. **nb** This file lives at the same level as your `readme.md` file, _not_ inside your model folder.